 5. Complete the table below outlining the features of a range of common fertilisers.

-Fertiliser Price (per 100g or 100mL) Organic or synthetic?
+Fertiliser Price Organic or synthetic?

+(per 100g or 100mL)

 Osmocote Controlled

 Release All

 Seasol Hose On

 Complete Garden Health

 Hortico Organic Garden

 Fertiliser

-You will need to do some mathematical calculations here Hint: the product details tab will be very helpful
+You will need to do some mathematical calculations here